rachel170/tp/docs/DeveloperGuide.md

        Expected: All cards with the tag 'Singapore' and cards with the tag 'Malaysia' will be shown.

 1. _{ more test cases …​ }

+### Flipping flashcard that is being reviewed
+1. Type `flip` in the command box
+    1. Prerequisites: User is in review mode, and the review session is still ongoing
+    1. Test case: `flip` when the card is showing the question<br>
+        Expected: The card should be flipped to show the answer for this question <br>
+    1. Test case: `flip` when the card is showing the answer <br>
+        Expected: The card should be flipped to show the question for this answer <br>

+### Marking flashcard that is being reviewed as correct
+1. Type `c` in the command box
+    1. Prerequisites: User is in review mode, and the review session is still ongoing
+    1. Test case: `c` when the card is showing the question<br>
+        Expected: Error Message to indicate that the card should be flipped first before it can be marked as correct <br>
+    1. Test case: `c` when the card is showing the answer <br>
+        Expected: If the card wasn't the last card in the list, it should show the question of the next card and the progress in the progress bar should increase.
+Otherwise, it should show the review statistics.

+### Marking flashcard that is being reviewed as wrong
+1. Type `w` in the command box
+    1. Prerequisites: User is in review mode, and the review session is still ongoing
+    1. Test case: `w` when the card is showing the question<br>
+        Expected: Error Message to indicate that the card should be flipped first before it can be marked as wrong <br>
+    1. Test case: `w` when the card is showing the answer <br>
+        Expected: It should show the question of the next card and the progress bar should still have the same progress.